 "Las Olas" the last song of the album leaves us on a wave of delight.
 Adam keeps it uncluttered with panned acoustic guitars.
 Silvana's voice is smooth, close-miked and intimate.
 Lovely violin, cello plus xylophone lends a 'berceuse' ambiance to the piece.
 Bass pedals deliver deep solid lows.
 The fade-out could have lasted a bit longer in my opinion, nevertheless a beautiful finale.

-Apart from tracks 6 and 7, the dynamic range is refreshingly natural for this type of music - a rare endangered species I'm afraid.
+Apart from tracks 6 and 7, the dynamic range is refreshingly natural for this type of music–a rare endangered species I'm afraid.
 Also noteworthy is the wide bandwidth well balanced from top to bottom.
-In fact in quite a few instances, deep solid bass can be felt and is mixed just at the right level, implying neutral control-room monitor levels along with good judgement.
-Lastly all this hard work would go to waste if the last sound manipulation step is not equally handled with great care.
+In fact in quite a few instances, deep solid bass can be felt and is mixed just at the right level, implying neutral control-room monitor levels along with good sound judgement.
+Lastly all this hard work would go to waste if the last sonic manipulation step is not equally handled with great care.
 Here Mastering Engineer Ken Lee seems to have done just such.
 Kudos for not perpetuating the Loudness Wars.

 If only all new releases approached this level of quality, a reviewer's life would be so much easier.

 Recorded and Mixed at Rear Window Song & Sound.